Wildtrack/Server/README.md

 ####Cerberus

 This is our proxy box.
 It is located at the root domain and can be accessed at either http://www.lodr.me or http://lodr.me.
 This proxy routes all traffic to thanatos.lodr.me most of the time.
 If this route is accessed: http://www.lodr.me/canary.
 The proxy switches over into a canary mode.
 This way individual IP addresses are routed to either thanatos.lodr.me, or kronos.lodr.me according to a set percentage of the time.

+The code for the proxy is located at [DeployProxy](https://github.com/Wildtrack/DeployProxy)

 ####Thanatos